Frederick Goff - Instramental in Bratenahl's Development

 As a lawyer and banker helping Clevelanders plan their estates, he worried that many clients were leaving money to causes that would scarcely outlive them, such as the fight against yellow fever.
 He admired client John D. Rockefeller whose business and foundations pioneered research.

-Goff was a director of the Plain Dealer Publishing Company and the trustee of the Holden estate.
+Fred Goff was a director of the Plain Dealer Publishing Company and the trustee of the Holden estate.
 Holden, in turn, made one of the first gifts to Goff’s new Cleveland Foundation.
 Also, Goff was a director of White Sewing Machine, Sherwin-Williams, National Acme, Equitable Life Assurance Society, Island Creek Coal Company, American Zinc, Lead & Smelting, Baltimore & Ohio Railway, International Acceptance Bank, and the Cleveland, Painesville & Eastern Railway.

 During World War I, Goff served on the Mayor’s Advisory War Committee and was appointed by President Woodrow Wilson as vice chairman of the War Finance Corporation’s capital issues committee.
 He served as a director or officer in railroad, manufacturing, and service companies.

-By the time of his death, Goff helped the Cleveland Trust Bank more than quintuple its assets and had become the country’s sixth-largest bank.
+By the time of his death, Goff helped the Cleveland Trust Bank more than quintuple its assets and become the country’s sixth-largest bank.

 Goff was a Republican and a member of the Unitarian Church.
 He was a charter member of The Country Club and held memberships in the Rowfant and Union clubs.